LIPS-scheme/lips/REFERENCE.md

 (/ n1 n2 ...)
 (/ n)

-Divide number passed as arguments one by one.
-If single argument is passed it will calculate (/ 1 n1).
+Divides n1 by n2 and subsequent arguments one by one.
+If single argument is passed it will calculate (/ 1 n).
 ```

 ## &
 ```
 (& a b)

-Function calculate and bit operation.
+Function that calculates the bitwise and operation.
 ```

 ## %
 ```
 (% n1 n2)

-Function get reminder of it's arguments.
+Function returns the remainder of n1/n2 (modulo).
 ```

 ## +
 ```
 (+ . numbers)

-Sum all numbers passed as arguments.
+Sums all numbers passed as arguments.
 If single value is passed it will return that value.
 ```